 We do get the new shape displayed, but it's in the wrong position.
 And once again we cannot use margin or padding to solve that.

-But with some CSS tricks, we can make this work.
+But with a few CSS tricks, we can make this work.

 .burger:before {